 - Connecting people with nature in meaningful ways that contribute to a rich understanding of the natural world, as well as individual and community wellbeing

-- Collaborating with First Nations leaders to embrace and integrate traditional knowledge in the way we look after Country
+- Collaborating with First Nations communities and embracing traditional knowledge in the way we look after Country

 - Providing a range of education and training opportunities that support the community to take on custodian roles that instil values of respect, responsibility and reciprocity with nature and our natural resources

 - Sharing stories that inspire and educate the broader community on ways to look after and care for nature

 - Supplying a diverse range of quality local native plants to Barung members and the local community, and supporting large regional revegetation projects

 - Offering quality on-ground natural area services that regenerate and restore the natural environment integrating best practice and innovative techniques backed by the latest and emerging scientific and practitioner knowledge

 A changing climate